 While some may argue that office/workplace culture is at risk with remote and flexible working, many more will suggest it has offered more productivity and inclusion than ever before.

 What is flexible working?

-Flexible and agile are often talked about terms today.
-But, although they have similar meanings, they're two different things when it comes to working.
+In 2021, flexible and agile are frequently talked-about terms.
+However, although they have similar meanings, they're two different things when it comes to working.
 In simple terms, one is for you to have greater flexibility in terms of work/life balance and the other is to make you work for an organisation in a more agile manner.

 The right to request flexible working was introduced in 2014, under the Flexible Working Regulations.
 It has helped people exercise greater control over their careers and lives.
 It sets out different types of flexible working options that an employee can request - if they have worked at the company for at least 26 weeks - and includes different hours of work, home working and job shares, among other things.

 "Working flexibly helps people to balance their work and home lives and is vital in creating an inclusive economy and diverse workforce.
 It also gives employers access to a wider pool of talent and enables better matching of applicants and jobs," said business minister Kelly Tolhurst.